 zookeeperServers parameter to reflect the local quorum and the

-configurationStoreServers parameter to reflect the configuration store quorum (although you'll need to specify only those ZooKeeper servers located in the same cluster).
+configurationStoreServers parameter to reflect the configuration store quorum (although you need to specify only those ZooKeeper servers located in the same cluster).

 You also need to specify the name of the cluster to which the broker belongs using the

 clusterName parameter.
-In addition, you need to match the broker and web service ports provided when initializing the cluster's metadata (especially when using a different port from default).
+In addition, you need to match the broker and web service ports provided when you initialize the metadata (especially when you use a different port from default) of the cluster.

 # Local ZooKeeper servers zookeeperServers=zk1.us-west.example.com:2181,zk2.us-west.example.com:2181,zk3.us-west.example.com:2181 # Configuration store quorum connection string. configurationStoreServers=zk1.us-west.example.com:2184,zk2.us-west.example.com:2184,zk3.us-west.example.com:2184 clusterName=us-west # Broker data port brokerServicePort=6650 # Broker data port for TLS brokerServicePortTls=6651 # Port to use to server HTTP request webServicePort=8080 # Port to use to server HTTPS request webServicePortTls=8443

-Pulsar brokers do not require any special hardware since they don't use the local disk.
-Fast CPUs and 10Gbps NIC are recommended since the software can take full advantage of that.
+Pulsar brokers do not require any special hardware since they do not use the local disk.
+You had better choose fast CPUs and 10Gbps NIC so that the software can take full advantage of that.

 bin/pulsar-daemon start broker

-You can also start brokers in the foreground using
+You can also start brokers in the foreground by using

 Clients connecting to Pulsar brokers need to be able to communicate with an entire Pulsar instance using a single URL.
 Pulsar provides a built-in service discovery mechanism that you can set up using the instructions immediately below.

-You can also use your own service discovery system if you'd like.
-If you use your own system, there is just one requirement: when a client performs an HTTP request to an endpoint for a Pulsar cluster, such as
+You can also use your own service discovery system if you want.
+If you use your own system, you only need to satisfy just one requirement: when a client performs an HTTP request to an endpoint for a Pulsar cluster, such as

 http://pulsar.us-west.example.com:8080, the client needs to be redirected to some active broker in the desired cluster, whether via DNS, an HTTP or IP redirect, or some other means.